 In a nutshell, it’s absolutely worth it if you take good care of your shoes and resole at the right time.
 You can keep your favourite pair in action for longer, reduce costs, and lower your impact on the environment.
 It’s also worth donating or giving someone else good condition shoes that might not fit any more.

-But don’t take my word for it - drop your shoes off to one of our stores and we can send them to a resoler for you.
-For more information, please visit one our these resolers:
+But don’t just take my word for it!
+Drop your shoes off at one of our stores (when we're open) and we can send them to a resoler for you, or go check out these resolers below: